Kumba Iron Ore: Mining Operations

 Sishen Mine is situated in Kathu in the Northern Cape Province.
-It is one of the largest open pit mines in the world Kumba Iron Ore has reported that Sishen Mine has reserves for a 19-year life of mine.
+It is one of the largest open pit mines in the world.
+Kumba Iron Ore has reported that Sishen Mine has reserves for a 19-year life of mine.
 Mining methods at Sishen are opencast mining.
 Ore is transported to the beneficiation and jig plant.
 The Sishen mine jig plant is the largest of its kind in the world.

 By July 2016, production had been halved and workforce cut by 31%, in response to the slump in global iron ore prices.

-Thabazimbi Mine
+Thabazimbi mine

 Located close to Thabazimbi in the Limpopo Province, mining operations started in 1931.
 Mining is by opencast methods.
-In a deal brokered in 2013, the high-grade haematite ore produced at Thabazimbi mine would be sold only to ArcelorMittal SA, while Kumba Iron Ore managed operations.
+In a deal brokered in 2013, the high-grade hematite ore produced at Thabazimbi mine would be sold only to ArcelorMittal SA, while Kumba Iron Ore managed operations.
 However, in February 2015, Kumba announced that the Thabazimbi mine was no longer economically viable.

-Kolomela Mine
+Kolomela mine

 Kolomela mine is located at Postmasburg in the Northern Cape Province.
 Mining operations started in 2011, and the company has reported a 25-year mine lifespan.
 2019 iron ore production: 13.2 MT.